sudheerchekka/imagegap-demo-client/README.md

 # imagegap-demo-client

-1. Install EAP 6.4.4 and BPMS 6.2
+* Install EAP 6.4.4 and BPMS 6.2
-2. EAP - admin/admin1234!
+* EAP - admin/admin1234!
-3. BPMS - bpmAdmin/bpmsuite1!
+* BPMS - bpmAdmin/bpmsuite1!
+* configure BPMS - roles for rest-api calls, etc.
-4. Install MySQL
+* Install MySQL
-5. MySQL - root@localhost: rootmysql
+* MySQL - root@localhost: rootmysql
+* scripts to create database and seed data if any

 Artifacts required for the demo:
 * external-client-ui-form: web application that calls BPMS process